No one becomes an officer wanting to use excessive force to detain or apprehend people.

 Later, as the assistant training officer for the Virginia State Police, one of my many jobs was to oversee all elements of the use of force training and to review officer homicides from around the country for training purposes.
 Of course, academically, I have taught as part of many courses the legal and tactical issues involved with use of force.
 It is critical that our officers are not injured on the job and go home safely at night.
 It is also critical that the citizenry be treated fairly.
 There is an old saying in police work that goes like this, “It is better to be tried by twelve instead of carried by six.”
 This saying is as true today as it has ever been.

-To register for “Use of Force and Officer Safety,” click here.
+To watch the recorded webinar, “Use of Force and Officer Safety,” click here.